-The Centre publishes lecture notes in a booklet or in a CD-ROM format for its four postgraduate courses.
-Theme-specific lectures of the short-term courses are also published in a booklet or in a CD-ROM format.
-The Newsletter of the Centre regularly portrays its activities, announces its future courses and publishes memoirs that mark successful completion of each of the courses.
-In November 2005 the Centre celebrated its 10 year anniversary with a motto:
+The Centre publishes lecture notes in a booklet and also in a CD-ROM format for its four postgraduate courses.
+Theme-specific lectures of the short-term courses are also published in a booklet as well as in a CD-ROM format.
+The Centre publishes its regular newsletter portaying its activities, progress of students, future announcements and also memoirs, marking the successful completion of each course.
+In November 2005 the Centre celebrated its ten year anniversary with a motto: